MarkFChavez/markjoelchavez.com/src/pages/what-i-learned-this-year/index.md

 #### 2) Money

 When I started working as a professional a few years back, I thought of money as something that was not really important.
-Instead, having an irreplaceable knowledge in your profession would get you the money you want and deserve.
+But instead, having an irreplaceable knowledge in your profession would get you the money you want and deserve.

 While that is true, I realized that professional skills alone will not get you further in life.
 Knowing how to accumulate wealth is a necessary skill to learn as it will move you to some places beyond your imagination.